The Dos and Don’ts of Scheduling Microsoft Teams Meetings

 Always include links to resources that will be used or referenced in the meeting.
 The more prepared the attendees are, the more productive the meeting will be.
 Having all the links in one place saves the time it would take to search through millions of files to find what you need.
 Nobody likes to feel rushed or pressured during a meeting and linking resources is an easy way to make sure everyone is prepared.

-When cancelling a meeting, make sure to provide a reason
+When canceling a meeting, make sure to provide a reason

 Don’ts: Microsoft teams meeting etiquette pitfalls